project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 **Announcement Sender**|Yes| Yes| No| No| No| No| Yes| Yes|

 ## Content Creator
-A content creator can curate content such as Collection, Lesson Plan and Study Material.
-On Sunbird, registered users become content creators when content creation rights are assigned to them.
+A Content Creator is a registered user with permission to create content on DIKSHA.
+They can curate content such as Collection, Lesson Plan, Course, and Study Material.
+A content creator cannot delete content created by others.

 <b>User Role Matrix for a Content Creator</b>